bwire300/runtime-env-resolver/README.md

 ## Contributing

 We welcome contributions from the community.
 If you find a bug or have a feature request, please open an issue.
-If you'd like to contribute code, open a pull request.
+If you'd like to contribute code, fork the repository and open a pull request.

 ## License